eclipse-edc/IdentityHub/system-tests/README.md

 #### Local test resources

-Following test resources are provided in order to run system tests:
+The following test resources are used to run system tests:

 - A set of Private and Public keys for both the external authority and the EDC connector (identity hub owner) e.g. `system-tests/resources/jwt/authority`.